 Compliance and Reporting Rules

 This document contains Guidelines issued under Article 16 of the EIOPA Regulation.
-In accordance with Article 16(3) of the EIOPA Regulation, competent authorities and financial institutions shall make every effort to comply with guidelines and recommendations.
+In accordance with Article 16(3) of the EIOPA Regulation, competent authorities and financial institutions are required to make every effort to comply with Guidelines and recommendations.

 Competent authorities that comply or intend to comply with these Guidelines should incorporate them into their regulatory or supervisory framework in an appropriate manner.

-Competent authorities shall confirm to EIOPA whether they comply or intend to comply with these Guidelines, with reasons for non-compliance, within two months after the issuance of the translated versions.
+Competent authorities are to confirm to EIOPA whether they comply or intend to comply with these Guidelines, with reasons for non-compliance, within two months after the issuance of the translated versions.

 In the absence of a response by this deadline, competent authorities will be considered as non-compliant to the reporting and reported as such.

-Final Provision on Reviews
+Final provision on reviews

-The present Guidelines shall be subject to a review by EIOPA.
+These Guidelines will be subject to a review by EIOPA.